M. L. Vasanthakumari: Playback singing

-By 1946, Vasanthakumari also turned playback singer.
-Her first successful performance was in the 1951 film Manamagal, where she sang Ellam Inbamayam in Ragamalika and Subramania Bharathiyar's composition Chinnanchiru Kiliyae Kannamma.
-In the 1960 film Raja Desingu, she sang another Ragamalika, Paarkadal Alaimele, which was well-received and later became popular in Bharatanatyam recitals.
+By 1946, Vasanthakumari also became a playback singer.
+Her first successful performance was in the 1951 film Manamagal, where she sang Ellam Inbamayam in ragamalika and Subramania Bharathiyar's composition Chinnanchiru Kiliyae Kannamma.
+In the 1960 film Raja Desingu, she sang another ragamalika, Paarkadal Alaimele, which was well-received and later became popular in Bharatanatyam recitals.
 She would later sing these songs towards the end of her Carnatic music concerts, and several musicians include them in their repertoire today.

 Vasanthakumari also sang Ayya Saami in the 1951 film, Or Iravu.
 This song was based on the song Gore Gore O Banke Chhore from the film 1950 Samaadhi, which was in turn based on the Latin American song Chico Chico from Puerto Rico, featured in the film Cuban Pete.
 In the 1952 film Thai Ullam, she sang Konjum Purave, which was based on the Hindi song Thandi Havayen.
-Other songs included Adisayam Vanathu Arivumayam, Senthamarai Kannanae, Vanna Tamizh, and Adum Arul Jothi in the films Vikramaadhithan, Vaira Maalai, and Sornakili.
+Other songs included Adisayam Vanathu Arivumayam, Senthamarai Kannanae, Vanna Tamizh, and Adum Arul Jothi in the films Vikramaadhithan, Vaira Maalai, Kaveriyin Kanavan and Meenda Sorgam.
 Each of these songs contained the Kalyani raga and were well-received.

 Vasanthakumari sang the Dashaavataara songs for Bhookailas like Munneeta Pavalinchu, while Kumari Kamala danced in a classical style.
-Vasanthakumari sang in films until 1970.
+Vasanthakumari would continue to sing in films until 1970.

 Accompanists

-Mridangam maestro Palghat Mani Iyer made an exception to a decision he had made early in his career: not to accompany a female performer, and accompanied Vasanthakumari to concerts.
+Mridangam maestro Palghat Mani Iyer made an exception to his decision to not accompany a female performer and later accompanied Vasanthakumari for concerts.
 Other accompanists include Mannargudi Easwaran, Srimushnam V. Raja Rao, Seerkazhi J. Skandaprasad, Thiruvarur Bakthavathsalam, R. Ramesh, Karaikudi Krishnamurthy, G. Harishankar (Kanjira), Dwaram Mangathayaru (Violin), Kanyakumari (Violin).

 Family

 Vasanthakumari married Kalaimamani Vikatam R. Krishnamurthy in 1951.
 They had a son, Krishnamurthy Sankararaman, and a daughter, Srividya.
-Her daughter, Srividya, was an actress in Tamil and Malayalam films.
+Srividya became an actress in Tamil and Malayalam films.